Outlook Media: Love Big LGBT Wedding Expos and Guide

-Love Big LGBT Wedding Guide

-Ohio's first print and digital LGBT wedding guide & directory, Love Big Wedding Guide is a free, full color, perfect bound 9″ x 10.875″, premium paper stock magazine featuring equality-minded vendors servicing the Ohio market.
-The advertorial-focused guidebook is complemented by original industry focused content.
-Over 50,000 copies will be distributed statewide annually to wedding vendors, shops, universities, restaurants, coffee houses, libraries, community centers and subscribers.
+Ohio's first print and digital LGBTQ wedding guide & directory, Love Big Wedding Guide was a free, full color magazine featuring LGBTQ-friendly vendors servicing the Ohio market.

 High Street Neighborhoods

-High Street Neighborhoods is a bi-annual, community based saver-magazine whose audience is the general public that resides within the Columbus urban core.
-Each issue is divided into community based sections where local advertisers present coupons.
-These communities include Merion Village, German Village, the Brewery District, Downtown, the King-Lincoln Bronzeville district, the Arena District, the Short North Arts District, the University District, Clintonville, Worthington, Grandview, Franklinton, and Olde Towne East.
-Features also include a travel guide, service directory, and pet directory.
-The publication is distributed to more than 200 Columbus locations where it can be found for free including recreation centers, Columbus YMCA, and Experience Columbus visitors centers.
+High Street Neighborhoods was a free, bi-annual, community based saver-magazine serving the Columbus, Ohio metropolitan area.
+Each issue was divided into sections by neighborhood.
+It included a travel guide, service directory, and pet directory.

 Live Local Columbus

 Live Local Columbus Magazine was a joint venture with Columbus, Ohio's shop local program, The Small Business Beanstalk.
-Live Local focused on the authentic experiences of Columbus locals, telling their stories and curating the best possible Columbus experiences for readers.
+Live Local focused on telling the stories of Columbus locals.

 Network Columbus

-Network Columbus has been dubbed Central Ohio's 'gay chamber of commerce.'
-The organization, with 3000 members, provides networking events, educational programs, business advocacy and linkages with other business and professional organizations with the purpose to lead and support economic growth within the central Ohio LGBT community.
+Network Columbus was dubbed Central Ohio's 'gay chamber of commerce.'
+The organization, with 3000 members, provided networking events, educational programs, business advocacy, and linkages with other business and professional organizations with the purpose to lead and support economic growth within the central Ohio LGBTQ community.

 Gay Ohio History Initiative

-Outlook Media and The Ohio Historical Society created this initiative to include memorabilia and memories for gays across the state.
-As of summer 2010, two exhibits, Remembering the Berwick Ball, and The International Drag King Community Extravaganza Exhibit, have been curated by the Gay Ohio History initiative.
-A traveling exhibit is in the works.
+Outlook Media and The Ohio Historical Society created this initiative to include memorabilia and memories for gay people across the state.
+As of summer 2010, two exhibits, Remembering the Berwick Ball, and The International Drag King Community Extravaganza Exhibit, had been curated by the Gay Ohio History initiative.
+A traveling exhibit was in the works.

-Past Publications and Initiatives

 Radio Outlook

-Radio Outlook was a weekly GLBT talk-radio show and the first of its kind in Ohio.
-Hosted by Chris Hayes and Chad Frye, the show has a leftward lean, targeting the LGBTQ community but was enjoyed by a larger progressive audience.
+Radio Outlook was a weekly LGBTQ talk-radio show and the first of its kind in Ohio.
+Hosted by Chris Hayes and Chad Frye, the show had a leftward lean and targeted the LGBTQ community, but was also enjoyed by a larger progressive audience.
 Content covered current events, social issues, and light banter.

 TV Outlook

-TV Outlook was similar in format to Radio Outlook.
-It was available on WDEM-CD.
+TV Outlook was similar in format to Radio Outlook and was available on WDEM-CD.